West Virginia Miners

-The West Virginia Miners are a collegiate summer baseball team located in Beckley, West Virginia.
+The West Virginia Miners were a collegiate summer baseball team located in Beckley, West Virginia.
 The team began play in the Prospect League for the 2010 season.
 Home games are played at Linda K. Epling Stadium at the Upper Deck Training Center.
+It was announced in December 2022 that the Miners would not play in 2023, looking to return in 2024 in a different league.
+The Miners were not on the 2024 Prospect League schedule.